celestiaorg/nmt/README.md

 # Namespaced Merkle Tree (NMT)

-This repository contains a namespaced Merkle tree library.
+This repository contains (or rather will contain) a namespaced Merkle tree library.

 <!--- TODO references --->